Tejaswini244/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#   EXPERIMENT 1:Mean and variance of a discrete  distribution
+# Date:28/09/24

 # Aim :